Gulag: Geography

-In the early days of Gulag, the locations for the camps were chosen primarily for the isolated conditions involved.
-Remote monasteries in particular were frequently reused as sites for new camps.
+In the early days of the Gulag, the locations for the camps were chosen primarily for the isolated conditions involved.
+Remote monasteries, in particular, were frequently reused as sites for new camps.
 The site on the Solovetsky Islands in the White Sea is one of the earliest and also most noteworthy, taking root soon after the Revolution in 1918.
 The colloquial name for the islands, "Solovki", entered the vernacular as a synonym for the labor camp in general.
 It was presented to the world as an example of the new Soviet method for "re-education of class enemies" and reintegrating them through labor into Soviet society.
 Initially the inmates, largely Russian intelligentsia, enjoyed relative freedom within the natural confinement of the islands.

 Local newspapers and magazines were published.
 Even some scientific research was carried out, e.g., a local botanical garden was maintained but unfortunately later lost completely.
 Eventually, Solovki turned into an ordinary Gulag camp.
 Some historians maintain that it was a pilot camp of this type.
 In 1929, Maxim Gorky visited the camp and published an apology for it.
 The report of Gorky's trip to Solovki was included in the cycle of impressions titled "Po Soiuzu Sovetov", Part V, subtitled "Solovki."
 In the report, Gorky wrote that "camps such as 'Solovki' were absolutely necessary."